 Before she could absorb the shock, more movement came.
-Warmth – somehow protective – surrounded her.
-A thick masculine smell, of wolves, sea, and pine, blanketed her coming-to-life senses.
+Warmth – somehow protective – surrounded her as a thick smell, of wolves, sea and pine, followed, blanketing her coming-to-life senses.
 Someone had rolled towards her.

 Kagome forced her limp hand to rise, spurred by concern and curiosity for her neighbor.
-Her touch trailed chest, fur, and neck.
-Its slow journey caused another groan.
+Her touch trailed chest, fur, and neck, eliciting another groan.

-Tears leaked from her still dark eyes.
-Kagome nodded, relief choking up her throat.
+Tears leaked from her still dark eyes; she blinked them open and faced nothing but hazy blur.
+Despite their lack, Kagome nodded, relief choking up her throat.

-An urgent grunt responded, and the smell of pine grew stronger.
-Tangible worry began to radiate.
-She realized their sight was probably as useless as hers.
-They hadn't seen her nod.
+An urgent grunt responded and the smell of pine strengthed, tangible worry beginning to radiate.
+Her neighbor's sight was probably as useless as hers – they hadn't seen her nod.

-Before she could force a gravelly reply, the heat grew, and a heavy arm moved clumsily towards her.
-Thick, calloused fingers bumped her knee.
-After a moment, with great effort, they heaved themselves up to grab her thigh.
-The arm pulled her forward, and suddenly it was her face, not hand, filled with chest.
+Before she could force a gravelly reply, the heat grew.
+A heavy arm moved clumsily towards her, large, calloused fingers bumping her knee.
+After a moment, with great effort, they heaved themselves up to grab her thigh, pulling her forward until it was her face, not hand, filled with chest.

 "O-Okay?"
 The voice came again, open fear trembling the syllables.